AV55CS/Speech-to-Text-Fine-tuning-Whisper-Tiny-for-Swahili-ASR/README.md

 ## Implementation Note

-This notebook has been implemented on Kaggle and you can easily train your model for 5 epochs using the provided code.
-If you want to access the trained model or have questions about implementation, you can contact me at zda23m011@iitmz.ac.in.
+This notebook has been implemented on Kaggle with audio data at path `/kaggle/input/preprocessor/`.
+The dataset and experiment environment are available on Kaggle.
+If you want to access the trained model, dataset, or have questions about the implementation, please contact me at zda23m011@iitmz.ac.in and the resources will be shared.

 Further experiments are ongoing for Whisper Tiny with larger epoch counts (e.g., 100 epochs), and results will be updated soon.